public class BigDecimal extends Number implements Comparable<BigDecimal>

 Translates a

-long unscaled value and an int scale into a BigDecimal . |
+long unscaled value and an int scale into a BigDecimal. |

-public static final BigDecimal ONE
+byteValue, shortValuepublic static final BigDecimal ONE

 public static final int ROUND_CEILING

-is positive, behaves as for
+BigDecimal is positive, behaves as for

-.
+ROUND_UP; if negative, behaves as for ROUND_DOWN.
 Note that this rounding mode never decreases

 the calculated value.public static final int ROUND_DOWN